 Here are the PM’s full New Zealand appearances to date.
 (Let us know if we missed any.)

 First, from this week, John Oliver recaps the appearance on Radio Hauraki by the Prime Minister of “Hobbit Australia”.

 Either he didn’t get the chicken-feeding reference, or, and this is really terrifying, it was beyond the pale even for his show.

 On John Key and the ponytail:

 On the 2014 election – specifically, the Eminem legal issue:

-On the flag debate (see also this earlier take on the subject), feat Lazar Kiwi:
+On the flag debate (see also this earlier take on the subject), feat Laser Kiwi:

-And from 2011, here’s an underwhelming bit of filler from Jon Stewart on New Zealand politics:
+Oliver emerged, remember, from the chrysalis of The Daily Show with Jon Stewart, and that show, too, had dear old godzone on its radar.
+From 2011, here’s an underwhelming bit of filler from Jon Stewart on New Zealand politics: